Mircea Rednic: Managerial career

-In 2006, Rednic had his first spell at Dinamo București, managing to win the 2006–07 Liga I. In the first 13 rounds of that season, the team had 13 consecutive victories and won all four derbies against Steaua and Rapid, including the 4–2 victory against Steaua at the Ghencea stadium which was the first away victory for The Red Dogs in the derby after 18 years.
-He also managed to get past the group stage of the 2006–07 UEFA Cup, reaching the round of 32 where the team was eliminated with 3–1 on aggregate by Benfica.
-He resigned from Dinamo after a bad start of the 2007–08 season as the club did not manage to qualify in the Champions League group stage after a 4–2 aggregate loss to Lazio Roma.
+In 2006, Rednic had his first spell at Dinamo București, managing to win the 2006–07 Liga I title.
+For this achievement, he deployed a central defensive partnership of Cosmin Moți and Ștefan Radu, while rotating the prolific strikers Ionel Dănciulescu, Claudiu Niculescu, and Ionel Ganea, as only two could start in any given match.
+In the first 13 rounds of that season, the team had 13 consecutive victories and won all four derbies against Steaua and Rapid, including the 4–2 victory against Steaua at the Ghencea stadium which was the first away victory for The Red Dogs in the derby after 18 years.
+Rednic also managed to get past the group stage of the 2006–07 UEFA Cup, reaching the round of 32 where the team was eliminated with 3–1 on aggregate by Benfica.
+He resigned from Dinamo after a bad start in the 2007–08 season, as the club did not manage to reach the Champions League group stage after a 4–2 aggregate loss to Lazio Roma in the third qualifying round.
 In October 2007, Rednic returned for a third spell at Rapid which lasted until March 2008 when he resigned.
-In April 2008, Rednic started his second spell at Dinamo and in the 2008–09 season, the team was in first position for most of the championship, but after three losses in the last three games of the season, the team finished in third place and he left the club.
+In April 2008, Rednic started his second spell at Dinamo, leading the team to the top of the table for most of the 2008–09 season, only to finish in third place following three consecutive losses that ultimately prompted his departure from the club.